-Stress is a major obstacle that holds us back from fabulous health.
+Stress is a major obstacle that holds us back from great health.
 Stress has become an everyday normality in our lives to such extent that we now expect to be stressed.
 For some people stress can even become a ‘badge of honour’ indicating to others their dedication, reliability and ability to cope in spite of pressure.
 While stress brings it’s own immediate problems, including inflammation in the body, it also affects us in other not so obvious ways, such as sleep.

 The Sleep Stress Link

 Sleep and stress are entwined in a constant ongoing relationship.
 They continually feed back and forth between each other, so that each affects the state of the other.
-High stress causes problems sleeping, and poor sleep leads to more and more stress.
+High stress causes problems sleeping, and poor sleep leads to more stress.

 Naturally after such a disturbed night with not enough sleep, you spend the next day on edge, finding it difficult to think clearly, barely coping and easily stressed.
 And as the day ends you face the prospect of another sleepless night.

 As days and weeks drag on in this pattern it can feel like this cycle of poor sleep and increased stress will never end.

 Of course you can resort to sleeping pills and anti-anxiety meds.
 But these come with added problems.

 Because of the tight relationship between sleep and stress trying to change either on its own can be very difficult.

 It takes a combination of natural remedies and changes to lifestyle practices that target both aspects at the same time, to break this pattern apart and give you the relief you crave.

 Change Bad Habits